Skip to main content

 “Be gentle with her.”
 His mother reminded him “Her childishness is still intact.”
 Swadhin inhaled.
 The childishness which his mother found adorable was keeping him on his toes.

 Kashim was off to work with a harsh reminder to his wife.
-“If Bashir comes back, lock him in the room if you have to, he owes Kabir a lot of money.”
+“If Bashir comes back, lock him in the room if you have to; he owes Kabir a lot of money.”

-“Perhaps if you were gentle with him…” Her words died in her lips as she drew the Ghomta.
+“Perhaps if you were gentle with him…” Her words died on her lips as she drew the Ghomta.
 “Kabir Bhai, I have to go to the village hut to get a few things.”
 She turned to him as he stood up from the mat.
 “If you want Bhabhi, I can go with you.”
 He insisted.
 “Laali told me you aren’t doing well.”
 The woman shot her daughter with a warning glance.
 How could she tell the guest her mother was unwell?
 Wasn’t being unwell not an option for housewives?
 What if Kabir thought something of it?

 “No, I will manage.”
 She insisted.
 “Keep an eye on her.”
 She eyed Laali and lowered her voice, “Heard that she caught the eye of one of the village goons.
 It scares me.”
 Kabir watched Laali cooking some vegetables as he nodded.

-“Don’t worry I will… keep an eye.”
+“Don’t worry, I will… keep an eye.”
 He insisted.

 Laali served him rice with Palta Pata Bora on a banana leaf sometime in the middle of the afternoon.

-“Eat please, Chacha, Baba won’t be home till evening and Ammu will be late too.”
+“Eat please, Chacha, Baba won’t be home till evening, and Ammu will be late too.”
 She took the leafy fan out of the hut to wave it while Kabir sat down to eat.

 “What about you?”
 He asked.
-The girl shook her head embarrassed.
+The girl shook her head, embarrassed.
 “I will eat later.”

 “NO. You must eat now, I insist.
 I eat alone all the time.
-At least here I…” Kabir struck the right cord.
+At least here I…” Kabir struck the right chord.
 Laali walked back to the kitchen and brought out a plate for herself.
 It had less rice and fewer vegetables.

 “You eat so little?”
 Kabir eyed her shyly, putting the morsel in her mouth.
 He sat opposite her and watched her eat as she apologised.
 “Tomorrow we will serve you fish.”

 “This is fine for me.”
 Kabir lied.
 After they finished, Laali told him to rest in the hut while she went to the pond nearby to wash the utensils before she began cooking for dinner.
-Kabir agreed at first but the moment he sat down on the bed he remembered her mother’s words.
-He felt uneasy and walked back through the village tracing her path to the pond.
-On the way, he met a few acquaintances lamenting about his nephew asking about his job and when he finally managed to brush them off and reach the pond he heard a scream.
-It was Laali no doubt.
-When he ran to the stairs on the bank he saw three men kicking her utensils and pulling at her arms as she resisted.
+Kabir agreed at first, but the moment he sat down on the bed, he remembered her mother’s words.
+He felt uneasy and walked back through the village, tracing her path to the pond.
+On the way, he met a few acquaintances lamenting about his nephew asking about his job, and when he finally managed to brush them off and reach the pond, he heard a scream.
+It was Laali, no doubt.
+When he ran to the stairs on the bank, he saw three men kicking her utensils and pulling at her arms as she resisted.

 “What is going on here?”
 Kabir roared, making the young men stop.
 Two of them ran while the other let go of Laali’s hand.